Dungeness crab

-The Dungeness crab (Metacarcinus magister) makes up one of the most important seafood industries along the west coast of North America.
+The Dungeness crab (Metacarcinus magister) is a species of crab in the family Cancridae.
+It makes up one of the most important seafood industries along the west coast of North America.
 Its typical range extends from Alaska's Aleutian Islands to Point Conception, near Santa Barbara, California.
 Dungeness typically grow 6-7 in at their widest point and inhabit eelgrass beds and sandy bottoms.
 Its common name comes from the Dungeness Spit in the Strait of Juan de Fuca, Washington state, United States, which shelters a shallow bay inhabited by the crabs.

 Description

 Dungeness crabs have four pairs of armored legs, two claws, and a wide, hard shell.
 A Dungeness's legs are shorter compared to other commercial crabs and their claws have a distinctive hook.
 The claws of the crab are used both as defense and to tear apart large food items.
 The crab uses its smaller appendages to pass the food particles into its mouth.
 Once inside the crab's stomach, food is further digested by the "gastric mill", a collection of tooth-like structures.

 Crabs must periodically molt to grow; this process is called ecdysis.
 Molting has the ability to regenerate lost limbs, although they will be smaller the first molt after loss.
 During a molt, the shell will separate where the carapace and abdomen meet.
 This allows the crab to exit the old shell.
 Once outside the old shell the soft new shell will fill with water and the crab will become 15-25% bigger than its original size.
 During the first few weeks after molting, the crab is very vulnerable due to the softness of its shell; the shell will not fully harden for two months after molting.
 For the first two years of a crab's life, it will molt six times a year.
 In the third year, males molt twice and females molt once.
 After that, all crabs will molt once a year, with females molting in the spring and males molting in the summer.
 Dungeness typically live five years and measure 6-7 in at the end of their life.
 However, the crabs can live up to eight years on the west coast of the US and have been seen to reach 13 years in the northern reaches of their range.
 At these ages, maximum female size can be up to 7 in and maximum male size up to 9 in.

 M. magister prefers to eat clams, other crustaceans, and small fish, but is also an effective scavenger.
 Their scavenging habits can even lead them to eat other Dungeness.

 A genetic analysis of adult Dungeness crabs indicated that there is one population across the California Current System, but it is likely that interannual variation in physical oceanographic conditions (such as ocean circulation patterns) influence larval recruitment among regions, causing genetic diversity to change through time.